Sameer-Shaik-20024/Sameer-Shaik-20024/README.md

 ### 🔍 What I Do
 I focus on building data-driven systems using statistical modeling, machine learning, and data visualization.
 My interests include:

-- Predictive modeling and classification (XGBoost, SVM, Random Forests)
+- Predictive modeling and classification (XGBoost, SVM, Random Forest)
 - Deep learning with TensorFlow and PyTorch
 - Data visualization using Power BI and Tableau
 - Data cleaning and wrangling using Pandas and SQL